nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Tags the existing student in the address book.

-Format: `tag STUDENT_NUMBER [/add] [/delete] t/[TAG]…​`
+Format: `tag s/STUDENT_NUMBER [/add] [/delete] t/[TAG]…​`

 * Tags the student with the specified `STUDENT_NUMBER`.
-* When editing tags without `/add` or `/delete`, the existing tags of the student will be removed.
+* When editing tags without `/add` or `/delete`, the existing tags of the student will be overwritten.
-* You can remove all the student’s tags by typing without `/add` and `/delete` and `t/` without specifying any tags after it.
+* You can remove all the student’s tags by typing `t/` without specifying any tags after it.

 Examples:
-* `tag A1234567N t/smart t/shy t/funny` replace all tags of the specified student with smart, shy and funny.
+* `tag s/A1234567N t/smart t/shy t/funny` replace all tags of the specified student with smart, shy and funny.
-* `tag A1234567N /add t/Java` adds the Java tag to specified student.
+* `tag s/A1234567N /add t/Java` adds the Java tag to specified student.
-* `tag A1234567N /delete t/shy` removes the shy tag from the specified student.
+* `tag s/A1234567N /delete t/shy` removes the shy tag from the specified student.
-* `tag A1234567N t/` clear all tags from the specified student.
+* `tag s/A1234567N t/` clear all tags from the specified student.

 ### Adding comment to a student : `comment`